How it All Began...

 Describe the experience of your baby being born.

-We had been in contact daily with our birthmother prior to the birth.
-Once the doctors told her it would be anytime, we headed down to our rental house that we had set up.
-Our birthmother came and stayed with us until she delivered (about a week), since her place was about 45 minutes from the hospital.
-We all went to the hospital together when her water broke and were lucky enough to be in the room for the whole delivery.
+We had been in contact daily with our expectant mother prior to the birth.
+Once the doctors told her it would be any time, we headed down to the rental house that we had set up.
+Our expectant mother came and stayed with us until she delivered, which was about a week, since her place was farther away from the hospital.
+When her water broke, we all went to the hospital together and we were lucky enough to be in the room for the whole delivery.
 Watching our baby being born and my husband being able to cut the cord was such an amazing experience.
-Once our sweet girl was checked out after delivery, she was brought to our room, which was setup right next door so we could both do skin to skin with her.
+Once our sweet girl was checked out after delivery, she was brought to our room, which was set up right next door so we could both do skin-to-skin with her.
 The hospital was amazing and had another room for us and the baby after labor and delivery so we could stay with her until she was discharged.
 Luckily our birthmother was amazing and gave us this honor.
 She did ask to see her before we left the hospital, but never once did we feel like things were going to change.
 She continued to assure us that the baby had always been meant to be ours.
 We consider ourselves very blessed to have had the experience that we did.

 Describe the experience of finally meeting your baby.